JRoemisch/Sem_data_proc/README.md

 ## Not the Onion Classifier:

-1. Approach with some manual Feature Selection, Word2Vec and
+1. Approach with some manual Feature Selection, Word2Vec and TFIDF
 2. Approach with Word2Vec (google pretrained Word2Vec finetunded on Onion dataset to better capture satiric nature in semantics) and LSTM

 ## Culture-Bot: